Sometimes the results that Displayr will compute will be different from those produced by some other software. The main causes of this are:

 - Differences in the data

-- Differences in how statistics are computed
+- Differences in how things are computed

 The final section of this article discusses how to get help from Displayr in tracking down the explanation for such differences.